tweaselORG/ReportHAR/templates/en/complaint.typ

 I am hereby filing a complaint under Art.
 77(1) GDPR regarding the {{ analysis.app.platform }} app "{{ analysis.app.name }}" (hereinafter: "the app").

-According to the {{ analysis.app.store }} page for the app#footnote[{{ analysis.app.url | safe }}], it is operated by {{ complaintOptions.controllerAddress }}.
+According to the store page for the app#footnote[{{ complaintOptions.controllerAddressSourceUrl | safe }}], it is operated by {{ complaintOptions.controllerAddress }}.
 I am thus assuming them to be the app's controller.
 Should this assumption be incorrect, my complaint is directed against the actual controller of the app.

 I am a user of the app on my personal {{ analysis.app.platform }} device.
-The {{ analysis.app.platform }} device is only used by me personally. {% if complaintOptions.loggedIntoAppStore %}I have installed it through the {{ analysis.app.store }}.
-I am logged into the {{ analysis.app.store }} with my personal account.{% endif %}
+The {{ analysis.app.platform }} device is only used by me personally.
+I have installed the app through the {{ complaintOptions.userDeviceAppStore }}.{% if complaintOptions.loggedIntoAppStore %} I am logged into the {{ complaintOptions.userDeviceAppStore }} with my personal account.{% endif %}

 {% if complaintOptions.deviceHasRegisteredSimCard %}My {{ analysis.app.platform }} device has a SIM card installed that is registered to my name.{% endif %}